 © 2018 IEEE.
 Automated handwriting analysis is a popular area of research owing to the variation of writing patterns.
 In this research area, writer verification is one of the most challenging branches, having direct impact on biometrics and forensics.
 In this paper, we deal with offline writer verification on complex handwriting patterns.
 Therefore, we choose a relatively complex script, i.e., Indic Abugida script Bengali (or, Bangla) containing more than 250 compound characters.
 From a handwritten sample, the probability distribution functions (PDFs) of some handcrafted features are obtained and input to a convolutional neural network (CNN).
 For such a CNN architecture, we coin the term 'PDFCNN', where handcrafted feature PDFs are hybridized with auto-derived CNN features.
 Such hybrid features are then fed into a Siamese neural network for writer verification.
 The experiments are performed on a Bengali offline handwritten dataset of 100 writers.
 Our system achieves encouraging results, which sometimes exceed the results of state-of-The-Art techniques on writer verification.

-Adak, C, Chaudhuri, BB & Blumenstein, M 2017, 'Impact of struck-out text on writer identification', Proceedings of the International Joint Conference on Neural Networks, International Joint Conference on Neural Networks, IEEE, Anchorage, AK, USA, pp. 1465-1471.View/Download from: UTS OPUS or Publisher's site
+Adak, C, Chaudhuri, BB & Blumenstein, M 2017, 'Impact of struck-out text on writer identification', Proceedings of the International Joint Conference on Neural Networks, International Joint Conference on Neural Networks, IEEE, Anchorage, AK, USA, pp. 1465-1471.View/Download from: Publisher's site

 © 2017 IEEE.
 The presence of struck-out text in handwritten manuscripts may affect the accuracy of automated writer identification.
 This paper presents a study on such effects of struck-out text.
 Here we consider offline English and Bengali handwritten document images.
 At first, the struck-out texts are detected using a hybrid classifier of a CNN (Convolutional Neural Network) and an SVM (Support Vector Machine).
 Then the writer identification process is activated on normal and struck-out text separately, to ascertain the impact of struck-out texts.
 For writer identification, we use two methods: (a) a hand-crafted feature-based SVM classifier, and (b) CNN-extracted auto-derived features with a recurrent neural model.
 For the experimental analysis, we have generated a database from 100 English and 100 Bengali writers.
 The performance of our system is very encouraging.

-Adak, C, Chaudhuri, BB & Blumenstein, M 2017, 'Legibility and Aesthetic Analysis of Handwriting', Proceedings of the International Conference on Document Analysis and Recognition, ICDAR, IAPR International Conference on Document Analysis and Recognition, IEEE, Kyoto, Japan, pp. 175-182.View/Download from: UTS OPUS or Publisher's site
+Adak, C, Chaudhuri, BB & Blumenstein, M 2017, 'Legibility and Aesthetic Analysis of Handwriting', Proceedings of the International Conference on Document Analysis and Recognition, ICDAR, IAPR International Conference on Document Analysis and Recognition, IEEE, Kyoto, Japan, pp. 175-182.View/Download from: Publisher's site

 © 2017 IEEE.
 This paper deals with computer-based cognitive analysis towards legibility and aesthetics of a handwritten document.
 The legible text creates a human perception that the writing can be read effortlessly because of its orthographic clarity.
 The aesthetic property relates to the beautiful appearance of a handwritten document.
 In this study, we deal with these properties on offline Bengali handwriting.
 We formulate both legibility and aesthetic analysis tasks as machine learning problems supervised by the human cognitive system.
 We employ automatically derived feature-based recurrent neural networks to investigate writing legibility.
 For aesthetics evaluation, we employ hand-crafted feature-based support vector machines (SVMs).
 We have collected contemporary Bengali handwritings, on which the subjective legibility and aesthetic scores are provided by human readers.
 On this corpus containing legibility and aesthetic ground-Truth information, we executed our experiments.
 The experimental results obtained on various handwritings are encouraging.

-Adak, C, Chaudhuri, BB & Blumenstein, M 2016, 'Named Entity Recognition from Unstructured Handwritten Document Images', Proceedings - 12th IAPR International Workshop on Document Analysis Systems, DAS 2016, International Workshop on Document Analysis Systems, IEEE, Santorini, Greece, pp. 375-380.View/Download from: UTS OPUS or Publisher's site
+Adak, C, Chaudhuri, BB & Blumenstein, M 2016, 'Named Entity Recognition from Unstructured Handwritten Document Images', Proceedings - 12th IAPR International Workshop on Document Analysis Systems, DAS 2016, International Workshop on Document Analysis Systems, IEEE, Santorini, Greece, pp. 375-380.View/Download from: Publisher's site

 © 2016 IEEE.Named entity recognition is an important topic in the field of natural language processing, whereas in document image processing, such recognition is quite challenging without employing any linguistic knowledge.
 In this paper we propose an approach to detect named entities (NEs) directly from offline handwritten unstructured document images without explicit character/word recognition, and with very little aid from natural language and script rules.
 At the preprocessing stage, the document image is binarized, and then the text is segmented into words.
 The slant/skew/baseline corrections of the words are also performed.
 After preprocessing, the words are sent for NE recognition.
 We analyze the structural and positional characteristics of NEs and extract some relevant features from the word image.
 Then the BLSTM neural network is used for NE recognition.
 Our system also contains a post-processing stage to reduce the true NE rejection rate.
 The proposed approach produces encouraging results on both historical and modern document images, including those from an Australian archive, which are reported here for the very first time.

-Adak, C, Chaudhuri, BB & Blumenstein, M 2016, 'Offline cursive Bengali word recognition using CNNs with a recurrent model', Proceedings of International Conference on Frontiers in Handwriting Recognition, ICFHR, International Conference on Frontiers in Handwriting Recognition, IEEE, Shenzhen, China, pp. 429-434.View/Download from: UTS OPUS or Publisher's site
+Adak, C, Chaudhuri, BB & Blumenstein, M 2016, 'Offline cursive Bengali word recognition using CNNs with a recurrent model', Proceedings of International Conference on Frontiers in Handwriting Recognition, ICFHR, International Conference on Frontiers in Handwriting Recognition, IEEE, Shenzhen, China, pp. 429-434.View/Download from: Publisher's site

 © 2016 IEEE.
 This paper deals with offline handwritten word recognition of a major Indic script: Bengali.
 Due to the structure of this script, the characters (mostly ortho-syllables) are frequently overlapping and hard to segment, especially when the writing is cursive.
 Individual character recognition and the combination of outputs can increase the likelihood of errors.
 Instead, a better approach can be sending the whole word to a suitable recognizer.
 Here we use the Convolutional Neural Network (CNN) integrated with a recurrent model for this purpose.
 Long short-term memory blocks are used as hidden units.
 Also, the CNN-derived features are employed in a recurrent model with a CTC (Connectionist Temporal Classification) layer to get the output.
 We have tested our method on three datasets: (a) a publicly available dataset, (b) a new dataset generated by our research group and (c) an unconstrained dataset.
 The dataset (a) contains 17,091 words, while our dataset (b) contains 107,550 number of words in total.
 In addition to these, the dataset (c) is comprised of 5,223 words.
 We have compared our results with those of some earlier work in the area and have found improved performance, which is due to the novel integration of CNNs with the recurrent model.

-Adak, C, Chaudhuri, BB & Blumenstein, M 2016, 'Writer identification by training on one script but testing on another', Proceedings - International Conference on Pattern Recognition, International Conference on Pattern Recognition, Mexico, pp. 1153-1158.View/Download from: UTS OPUS or Publisher's site
+Adak, C, Chaudhuri, BB & Blumenstein, M 2016, 'Writer identification by training on one script but testing on another', Proceedings - International Conference on Pattern Recognition, International Conference on Pattern Recognition, Mexico, pp. 1153-1158.View/Download from: Publisher's site

 © 2016 IEEE.
 This paper deals with identifying a writer from his/her offline handwriting.
 In a multilingual country where a writer can scribe in multiple scripts, writer identification becomes challenging when we have individual handwriting data in one script while we need to verify/identify a writer from handwriting in another script.
 In this paper such an issue is addressed with two scripts: English and Bengali.
 Here we model the task as a classification problem, where training data contains only Bengali handwritten samples and testing is performed on English handwritten texts.
 This work is based on the understanding that a writer has some inherent stroke characteristics that are independent of the script in which (s)he writes.
 In this work, some implicit structural and statistical features are extracted, and multiple classifiers are employed for writer identification.
 Many training sessions are run on a database of 100 writers and the performances are analyzed.
 We have obtained encouraging results on this database, which show the effectiveness of our method.